Today marks the 30th anniversary of arguably the single most important release in the history of the personal computer – Windows 1.0.

-As Windows nears its fourth decade (it is 28 years old, born in 1985) it does so at a pivotal time for the company as Microsoft looks to repeat the glory days when it could turn up more-than-fashionably late to the party and still be one of the hip kids on the block.
+As Windows nears its fourth decade, it does so at a pivotal time for the company as Microsoft looks to repeat the glory days when it could turn up more-than-fashionably late to the party and still be one of the hip kids on the block.

 Even though Windows 1.0 was widely lampooned as vaporware – we'll get back to that later – it did what it set out to do – make personal computing affordable for the masses.

 When Microsoft released Windows 1.0 it did so at a time when the market was made up of a few expensively priced competitors.

 Bill Gates had a cunning plan to dethrone the likes of Apple and IBM.
 The strategy, to come in with a low priced product, had a successful future ahead of it.
 Aggressive pricing put Windows at the head of the growing personal computer market.

 The press at the time gushed over the fact that Microsoft was to price Windows inexpensively.
 Gates added that it was "unique software designed for the serious PC user…"in the original press release for Windows 1.0